scullyio/scully/docs/community/starters.md

 Build an e-commerce site with Scully, Snipcart and Flotiq.

-You will get simple, functional e-commerce website with your own products, running live on the Internet.
+You will get a simple, functional e-commerce website with your own products, running live on the Internet.

 Uses Flotiq Angular SDK, which simplifies development!